Lacub: Demographics

-In the 2020 census, Lacub had a population of 3,612.
-The population density was sigfig 3,612/295.30.
+In the 2024 census, Lacub had a population of 3,649 people.
+The population density was sigfig 3,649/295.30.

+Economy

+The municipality is known for agriculture, farming, local labor, and recent local development programs.
+In the agricultural aspect, Lacub is known for growing crops such as rice and corn.
+Lacub provides local mobile markets to produce food and supplies to the residents.
+In the infrastructure aspect, Lacub upgrades water systems, solar power in barangays, and school buildings.
+Lacub constructs access roads in the barangays to connect to the neighboring areas and municipalities in Abra.

 Government

 Local government

 Lacub, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.